 While growing up, many of us were made to believe that creative expression was limited to activities such as painting, writing, singing, designing, etc. Fortunately, this was not the case for me.
 I attended a school where we were taught that creativity was not just about making art but a whole way of being.

-My fond memories from the Creative Festival days left a lasting impression on me and a deep appreciation for creative expression.
+My fond memories from days at the Creative Festivals left a lasting impression on me and a deep appreciation for creative expression.
 Because of these experiences, I now associate creativity with a myriad of positive feelings such as fun, joy and inspiration.

 Unfortunately, not everyone shares the same sentiments about creativity as I do.
 According to various studies, 75% of people in the world do not consider themselves to be creative.
 Most of them are in professions that are outside of traditional creative fields such as artists, designers and performers.